-U.S. Judge Strikes Down Mississippi's Ban On Abortions After 15 Weeks
+Judge Strikes Down Mississippi's Ban On Abortions After 15 Weeks

 A federal judge in Mississippi has permanently blocked the most restrictive abortion law in the country that bans the procedure after 15 weeks of gestation.

-The law was signed by Republican Gov. Phil Bryant in March, but a court quickly placed a temporarily block on it, which subsequently extended several times.
+The law was signed by Republican Gov. Phil Bryant in March, but a court quickly placed a temporary block on it, which subsequently extended several times.
 The order was set to expire on Nov.
 26.

 "The ban's lawfulness hinges on a single question: whether the 15-week mark is before or after viability," District Judge Carlton W. Reeves wrote in his Tuesday ruling.